 Writing up questions is not only about bringing them on paper somehow.
 Before thinking about the wording of your questions, you need to decide which question types to select in order to get the most out of your survey.

 To phrase it bluntly: If you put the wrong information in, you’ll get the wrong information out – asking the wrong questions will probably get you nowhere … unless you’re happy with answers that you were not quite hoping for.

 Open-ended and closed questions

-While closed questions can usually be answered with a simple yes/no, a single word or a short, factual answer, open questions oftentimes begin with “tell me” or “describe”.
-Typically, they elicit longer answers.
+While closed questions can usually be answered with a simple yes/no, a single word or a short, factual answer, open questions often begin with “tell me” or “describe” and typically elicit longer answers.